 Vehicle roadworthiness is necessary to ensure road safety.
 Road test helps establish vehicle safety under practical operating conditions.
-Before hitting the road, a pre-trip inspection helps to proactively catch vehicular issues and avoid unscheduled disruptions to vehicle operation.
+Before hitting the road, a pre-trip inspection and a pre-start check help proactively catch vehicular issues and avoid unscheduled disruptions to vehicle operation.

 A pre-trip inspection checklist is a tool used to conduct a thorough inspection of vehicles to catch issues that may deem the vehicle unfit for operation.
 It is used before operating vehicles to lower the risk of road incidents and conform to regulations.

 The road test helps evaluate the mechanical safety of the vehicle to pass the vehicle inspection.
 It thoroughly observes the following defects: